Australia 2022 FIFA World Cup bid

 Australia submitted an unsuccessful bid for the 2022 FIFA World Cup.
 On 2 December 2010 FIFA announced that the event would be held in Qatar.
-Australia also lodged a bid for the 2018 World Cup, but withdrew the bid on 10 June 2010.
-The 2018 and 2022 World Cups will be the 21st and 22nd editions of the FIFA World Cup.
+Australia also lodged a bid for the 2018 FIFA World Cup, but withdrew the bid on 10 June 2010.
+The 2018 and 2022 World Cups were the twenty-first and twenty-second editions of the FIFA World Cup.
 The bidding procedure to host both the 2018 and 2022 FIFA World Cup began in January 2009, and national associations had until 2 February 2009 to register their interest.
-The bid was presented by Frank Lowy, Ben Buckley, Quentin Bryce and Elle Macpherson.
+Frank Lowy, Ben Buckley, Quentin Bryce and Elle Macpherson presented the bid.